keyboard help

 • Character Map

 • This is useful for the infrequent accent or symbol.
-It is located at Start - Programs - Accessories - System Tools - Character Map (OR click Start, Run, and type charmap).
+Use the search box near the lower left to reach it.
 After choosing a font, double click the desired character(s).
 After clicking Copy, return to your document and paste.
 Some fonts (such as Symbol, Webding, and Wingding) provide Greek, icons, arrows and symbols.
 This system may fail if a combination of keystrokes, as seen in the lower right of the window, has been reserved for another application.

 • PopChar is an improvement over the Character Map.
 When you need a special character, click the "P" box in the taskbar to display a table of characters.
 Select the desired character and it instantly appears in your document.
 HTML symbols are also available.